ALCOHOL BEVERAGE COMPLIANCE

 Reserves volunteer time and service to the agency and are not compensated either monetarily or through agency provided benefits.
 Currently SPD only accepts Reserve Applications from former sworn SPD officers, who left the department in good standing and are still GA POST Certified.

-For more information on how you can join the SPD RPO program, please contact Mark Dana, RPO Administrator, E-mail Mr. Dana
+For more information on how you can join the SPD RPO program, please contact RPO Edward Grant, E-mail RPO Grant

 Reserve Officer Program in the Media